-“I chose AUT because of its modern facilities for research, and its supportive and close-knit learning environment that encourages me to achieve my full potential.
-I’ve enjoyed the opportunities AUT has given me to meet other likeminded individuals, the friends I made and the great mentorship given by the academic staff at IBTec.
+“I chose AUT because of its modern facilities for research, and its supportive and close-knit learning environment that encouraged me to achieve my full potential.
+I enjoyed the opportunities to meet other likeminded individuals, the friends I made and the great mentorship given by the academic staff at IBTec.

 “I’d highly recommend this programme because it provides you the opportunity to excel in science, and solve real-life challenges in collaboration with local and global industries.”

-Dalya’s hard work throughout her studies hasn’t gone unnoticed and she has already received a number of awards to recognise her dedication.
+Dalya’s hard work throughout her studies didn’t go unnoticed and she received a number of awards to recognise her dedication.